ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

         ![Art Folder Collision](../../img/EditorManual/Abilities/ArtFolderCollision.png "Art Folder Collision"){: .center}

+     4. Right click the Art folder, and hover over Create Network Context to select "New Client Context Containing This" to ensure better performance for the game by wrapping the art in a Client Context.

          Now that we've created a visible object that can be picked up, it needs to do something!

 4. Navigate back to the **CORE Content** tab and the **Gameplay Objects** section, and this time drag an **Ability Object** into your project **Hierarchy**.